 From an evolutionary perspective, if right now the chatbots have the role of helping users with simple tasks or, to the kindest extent complement a human personal assistant, let’s not forget that the above-mentioned AI development companies are first and foremost online marketplaces.

 That is why, Alexa, Siri, and Google Duplex AI chatbots are now ‘shifting jobs’, from ad-hoc DJ’s and meteorologists to smart sales associates that know you, your needs and wants, inside-out.

 While shopping via voice commands is already possible, it is still used to a modest extent.
 However, experts predict considerable growth in the chatbot sector in the next three years.

 Following an OC&C Strategy Consultants survey on 1,500 US users of voice shopping technology, it appears that the American market is adopting AI chatbots fast, predicted to increase from its current value of $2 billion to $40 billion, in the next five years.

 As of now, 66 per cent of adult US citizens use the AI chatbots on their smart devices.
-From that percentage, 21 per cent use the AI chatbot as personal shopping assistants in various e-commerce activities, to accelerate their online banking activities, and even paying bills online, as found in a 2018 January study run by Mastercard and the global retailer Mercator on 3,000 US citizens, regarding the use of ‘conversational commerce’.
+21 per cent of them use chatbots as personal shopping assistants in various e-commerce activities, to accelerate their online banking activities, and even paying bills online, as found in a 2018 January study run by Mastercard and the global retailer Mercator on 3,000 US citizens, regarding the use of ‘conversational commerce’.

 The process of understanding relies on a concoction of data, algorithmically processed, as it is extracted from the users’ previous consumption habits, social media likes, dislikes, preferred pricing tiers and the expressed preferences for certain products, in a given sector.